S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Conclusion

 \fi

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography} [{ }]{Jiamian Wang} received B.Eng. degree from electronic information engineering from Tianjin University, Tianjin, China, in 2018 and M.S. degree from University of Southern California, USA, in 2020.
 He is currently pursuing the Ph.D. degree with the Department of Computing and Information Sciences, Rochester Institute of Technology, USA.
-His research interests include hyperspectral imaging and uncertianty estimation. \end{IEEEbiography}
+His research focuses on fine-grained visual understanding, with an emphasis on modeling visual uncertainty to enhance vision-language models and visual reconstruction tasks. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Kunpeng Li} (S'18-M'21) received the B.Eng. degree in Information Engineering from South China University of Technology, China and Ph.D. degree in Computer Engineering, Northeastern University, Boston, MA.
-He is a Research Scientist at Meta Reality Labs, CA. He has also spent time at Google Research, Adobe Research etc. as a research intern.
-His research interests include learning with limited supervision, scene understanding, vision \& language, and video understanding. \end{IEEEbiography}
+He is currently a Research Scientist at Meta's GenAI org, CA, USA.
+He has also spent time at Google Research, Adobe Research as a research intern.
+His research interests include learning with limited supervision, image and video generation foundation models, and multimodal learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yulun Zhang} is a postdoctoral researcher at Computer Vision Lab, ETH Zürich, Switzerland.
+\begin{IEEEbiography}[{ }]{Yulun Zhang} is a tenure-track associate professor at Shanghai Jiao Tong University.
+He was a postdoctoral researcher at Computer Vision Lab, ETH Zürich, Switzerland.
 He obtained the Ph.D. degree from the Department of ECE, Northeastern University, USA, in 2021.
 He also worked as a research fellow in Harvard University.
 Before that, he received the B.E. degree from the School of Electronic Engineering, Xidian University, China, in 2013 and the M.E. degree from the Department of Automation, Tsinghua University, China, in 2017.
-His research interests include image/video restoration and synthesis, biomedical image analysis, model compression, and computational imaging. \end{IEEEbiography}
+He has served as an area chair for CVPR, ICCV, ECCV, NeurIPS, ICML, ICLR, ACM MM, and IJCAI.
+His research interests include image/video restoration and synthesis, model compression, large language model, multimodal learning, and biomedical image analysis. \end{IEEEbiography}